cerbos/tutorial/src/05-testing-policies/README.md

 To define a test suite, create a `tests` folder along side your policy folder.
 This this folder any number of tests can be fined as YAML but the file must end with `_test`.

-As an example, our `contact` policy states that a `user` can create, read and update a contact, but only an `admin` can delete them - therefore we can create a test suite for this like the below:
+As an example, the `contact` policy states that a `user` can create, read and update a contact, but only an `admin` can delete them - therefore you can create a test suite for this like the below:

 ```yaml
 ---